 All applicants are strongly encouraged to apply as soon as possible after the vacancy has been posted and well before the deadline stated in the vacancy announcement.

-Only complete applications will be considered.
-A letter of motivation written in French as well as the P11 form/ Curriculum Vitae are to be sent at firstname.lastname@example.org
+A letter of motivation as well as the P11 form/ Curriculum Vitae are to be sent at: email@example.com

 UN staff members must submit copies of their latest Performance Appraisal System (PAS) report at the time of application.